aigic8/corn/docs/README.md

 ### Enhancements

+- [ ] Choose and add License
+- [ ] Add Docker compose and volume for sqlite db
+- [ ] Test multiline commands using SSH
 - [ ] Add Testing
-- [ ] Check why [jobber](https://github.com/dshearer/jobber) uses ipc for long running jobs and what is it
 - [ ] Add logging to terminal (instead of writing to file) for testing jobs (with a flag) and in config
   - Pretty logging should also be an option for this case
+- [ ] Check why [jobber](https://github.com/dshearer/jobber) uses ipc for long running jobs and what is it
 - [ ] Add support for multi-step docker image
 - [ ] Add docs and clean the github page
 - [ ] Test Discord Notification system